EPHS-CyberSecurity-2020-Hour3/CipherProject/playfair_history.md

 The effectiveness of the Playfair Cipher was due to its easiness to use and it requires no special equipment.
 As quoted by Wikipedia,"just requires a pencil and some paper" to operate the Playfair cipher.
 </br>

 The Playfair was used to protect important data, however, not top seceret data that played a critical part in the war.
 It would take hours to decode the message so by the time the message is decoded the information within the message will be useless.
-A typical example would be telling the troops to attact but by the time the enemy decoded the message it would be considered usless because they have already attacked.
+A typical example would be telling the troops to attack but by the time the enemy decoded the message it would be considered usless because they have already attacked.

 [History of PlayFair](https://en.wikipedia.org/wiki/Playfair_cipher#History)